REVISIONAL SURGERY

-Your surgeon will use their expertise and experience in their surgical techniques to achieve the best results and ensure their patients receive the most advanced surgical techniques available.
+Your surgeon will use their experience to achieve the best results and ensure their patients receive the most advanced surgical techniques available.

 They keep updated by attending national and international aesthetic conferences and seminars regularly.